Course Title: Medical Imaging 1

 Overview of Learning Activities

-You will learn through a range of activities that include participation in problem-based learning activities, self-directed study, development of a reflective learning journal and participation in a clinical placement in an approved clinical department.
+You will learn through a range of activities that include participation in problem-based learning activities, self-directed study and reflective practice.
 This course is supported by RMIT's online Learning Management System (LMS).

 Learner Directed Hours: 60